Rueben Mayes

 Rueben A. Mayes (born June 6, 1963) is a Canadian former professional football player who was a running back in the National Football League (NFL) from 1986 to 1993.
-He is a member of the College Football Hall of Fame for his contributions while playing for the Washington State Cougars.
+He played college football for the Washington State Cougars, earning consensus All-American honors.
+He is a member of the College Football Hall of Fame.

-Early life and high school
+Early life

 Mayes is a direct descendant of a group of African Americans who fled racial persecution in Oklahoma in 1910 and traveled north to Saskatchewan, Canada, after reading flyers which promised 160 acre of free land to anyone willing to move there.
 This group of pioneers were known as the "Shiloh People", named after the "Shiloh Baptist Church", a small log cabin church they built after they arrived.

 He first gained acclaim as a running back at North Battleford Comprehensive High School in North Battleford, Saskatchewan.
 In 1980, Mayes led the NBCHS Vikings to an undefeated season and the SHSAA 3A provincial football championship.
 In 1981, he set a provincial record in the 100 metres at the SHSAA provincial track and field championship that still stands.
 His sister is Lesa Mayes-Stringer, a former bobsled athlete who competed for Canada from 1999 to 2007.

 College career

-Mayes played college football at the Washington State University in Pullman, where he was recognized as a consensus All-American and finished tenth in the Heisman Trophy voting in 1984.
+Mayes played college football at Washington State University in Pullman, where he was recognized as a consensus All-American and finished tenth in the Heisman Trophy voting in 1984.
 Mayes set single-season and career-rushing school records (1,632; 3,519 yards) with the Cougars, and established an NCAA record for most rushing yards in one game (357 at Oregon in 1984).
 It was the Pacific-10 Conference record for over a quarter century, until broken by Ka'Deem Carey in 2012.